deepsita/VSD--Advanced-Physical-Design---OpenLane-SKY130/README.md

 # OpenLANE-Workshop
-The step by step workflow for automation of RTL to GDSII using Sky-water PDK and open-source tool OpenLANE.
+The workflow for automation of RTL to GDSII using Sky-water PDK and open-source tool chain called OpenLANE.
 ## Framework of the workshop
   ### Aim - Learn - Assess - Practice - Bridge the gap - Industry Ready
   The workshop is hosted on virtual learning platform called Intelligent Assesment Technology which unlocks the potential of everyone.
 The course is designed to bring up a solution in bridging the gap of theoretical concepts and practical experience.

 ## Introduction
 The 5-day workshop covers the open-source tool chain using the open-source sky-water pdk for each step in RTL-GDSII.
 The various tools used in openlane flow are Yosys for synthesis, opensta for Static timing analysis, OpenROAD for floorplanning, placement, CTS, global routing etc.

-The RTL-GDSII flow is an iterative process, where in there is a need to be watchful on timing/area/power requirements.
-The design should be modified in order to not violate the timing, which is also an iterative procedure.
-ONce the timing violations are fixed, again the steps from floorplan needs to be done.
 ## Day-1
-## Day-1 Study  & Review of components of RISC-V based picoSoC.
+## SoC Design and Open-Source Tool Chain for ASIC Design
 ### Components of a SoC
 * The chip has the core where all the logic, Macros, Foundary IP's lies and pads for signal I/O and the total die after the floorplanning, placement, routing etc are completed.
 * Interface between an application and actual hardware is brought in by the system software.